fraklo/formvalidate.js/README.md

 </label>
 ```

-Setting a radio to will cause to formvalidate to check any other radio with the same name tag and see if any was checked.
+Setting a radio to will cause to FormValidate to check any other radio with the same name tag and see if any was checked.
 ```html
 <!-- Radio -->
 <label>